Styles and Themes

 Related video: Working with Styles and Themes

-A style contains the appearance (i.e., Look) settings for a component or data visualization.
+A style contains the settings for most of the properties of a component or data visualization.
+The only exclusions are the properties tied either to the metric set or to the specific dashboard.
 Once you've saved a style, you can easily apply it to another instance of the same type of component or data visualization.

 2.1.
 Save a style